1) What time does my child need to be at school?

 2) What do I need to know about transportation?

 Car riders: Morning and afternoon traffic is very congested.
 Plan to arrive early to avoid delays.
 Two lines of traffic eventually merge into one line for drop-off under the canopy.
 You may prefer to park and walk your child across the traffic line as the crossing guard directs.
 Plan to arrive by 2:30 for afternoon pick-up.
 If you choose to park, you must escort your child back across the traffic line as directed by the crossing guard.
 Bus riders: Bus routes will be published in the newspaper prior to the beginning of school and are also avail-able in the CMS office.
 Parents must notify the CMS office in writing of any change in their child’s bus schedule and must also contact the Cleveland City Schools Transportation at 423-472-9576 to determine if space is avail-able.
-If a student wishes to ride home with a friend on a different bus, even just one day, both students must bring a note signed by the parent to the CMS office.
-An administrator then makes the final approval.

 3) How do we pay for lunch and what is my child’s lunch #?